racine-p-a/abuse_ip_db_to_iptables/README.md

 # abuse_ip_db_to_iptables
 Rust program aiming to ban automatically all IP addresses from abuseIPDB to IPtables.

-I consider this program done but feel free to push new options or functionalities.
+I consider this program done, but you can push new options or functionalities.

 ## INSTALLATION